gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 **Cons:**

 - You need a runtime, and by having that you are duplicating part of the work the OS already does.
 The runtime will have a cost which in some cases can be substantial.
-- Can be difficult to implement in a flexible way to handle a wide set of tasks
+- Can be difficult to implement in a flexible way to handle a wide variety of tasks

 ## 3. Poll based event loops supported by the OS

-The third way we're covering today is the one that most closely matches our _ideal_ solution.
+The third way we're covering today is the one that most closely matches an ideal solution.
 In this solution the we register an interest in an event, and then let the OS tell us when it's ready.

 The way this works is that we tell the OS that we're interested in knowing when data is arriving for us on the network card.
 The network card issues an interrupt when something has happened in which the driver let's the OS know that the data is ready.

-The OS let's us know that data is ready for us to read.
+Now, we still need a way to "suspend" many tasks while waiting, and this is where Nodes "runtime" or Rusts Futures come in to play.

 **Pros:**

-- Very little work is duplicated which makes it very performant
+- Close to optimal resource utilization
 - It's very efficient
 - Gives us the maximum amount of flexibility to decide how to handle the events that occurs